 First of all, I’d like to tell you a true story.
 About eight or nine years ago, I was travelling from Beijing to Zurich on an airplane full of Chinese passengers.
 In the seat next to me was a middle-aged man who said he was a government official on a business trip to Switzerland.
 When the air hostess serving dinner asked him whether he would like “Chicken or beef”, he answered, “Nothing!”
 A few minutes later he stood up and fetched a black leather briefcase from the overhead locker.
 “I come to Europe for meetings every two weeks.
 I’m so fed up with western food.”
 He murmured.
-Out of his briefcase he produced a head of raw Chinese leaf (aka Chinese cabbage) and a small jar of sweet soy bean sauce.
+Out of his briefcase he produced a head of raw Napa cabbage (aka Chinese cabbage) and a small jar of sweet soy bean sauce.

-Every November, people queued up for hours to buy piles of Chinese leaf for the next few months.
-A good home cook knew how to use different methods and different styles to produce a variety of meals using Chinese leaf.
-As china undergoes rapid modernisation, the tradition of storing Chinese leaf for the entire winter is fading away.
+Every November, people queued up for hours to buy piles of Napa cabbage for the next few months.
+A good home cook knew how to use different methods and different styles to produce a variety of meals using Napa cabbage.
+As China undergoes rapid modernisation, the tradition of storing Napa cabbage for the entire winter is fading away.
 However, our love for it doesn’t change.

 With spicy and sour seasoning, it stands out as a stir-fried vegetable dish.
 When braised with meat or tofu, it absorbs all the flavours from the stock.
 Mixed with pork mince, it is no doubt the most popular filling for Northern-style dumplings.
 It can also be steamed and is particularly tasty as a wrapper for various meat.
-Pickled or fermented Chinese leaf gives an extra zing to many meat or fish dishes.
+Pickled or fermented Napa cabbage gives an extra zing to many meat or fish dishes.